subhan97ahmed/How-find-bad-labels/README.md

 2. Click on "File" and select "Open Notebook".

-3. In the "GitHub" tab, enter the URL of this repository: `https://github.com/your-username/How-find-bad-labels`.
+3. In the "GitHub" tab, enter the URL of this repository: `https://github.com/your-username/How-to-find-bad-labels`.

-4. Click on the notebook file `How-find-bad-labels.ipynb` to open it.
+4. Click on the notebook file `How-to-find-bad-labels.ipynb` to open it.

 5. Run the cells in the notebook sequentially to execute the code and analyze your dataset.